Why is Protein Powder Milky?

 Understanding Protein Powder's Texture

-The Flavor Challenge
+The Flavour Challenge

 The Future of Protein Taste